OFI Crete F.C.: Rebuilding and Revival (2009−2018)

-The Michael Bousis era (2018 - now)
+The Bousis era, cup triumph and return to Europe (2018–present)

-On 4 October 2018, Professional Sports Committee of Greece announced that Michael Bousis became the new major shareholder of OFI and in a few days (on 10 October) he took over the leadership of the administration during a press conference in Heraklion.
+On 4 October 2018, the Professional Sports Committee of Greece approved Michael Bousis as the new major shareholder of OFI.
+On 10 October, he formally assumed control of the club's administration during a press conference in Heraklion.

-On 18 April 2019, the Professional Sports Committee of Greece announced that team Vice President C' Angelo P. Palivos, his brother Gregory Palivos and their mother Vassiliki Tyrvolis Palivos, secured ownership and control of 36.4% of the team's shares.
-The brothers both served on the teams Board of Directors on behalf of the Palivos family of Las Vegas, Nevada & Chicago, Illinois.

-On 22 June 2020, Michael Bousis bought out the shares of the Palivos family and became again the majority owner of OFI Crete FC.
-On the same day, Angelo and Gregory Palivos resigned from their board seats.
+In April 2019, Angelo P. Palivos, his brother Gregory Palivos, and their mother Vassiliki Tyrvolis Palivos acquired ownership and control of 36.4% of the club's shares.
+Angelo and Gregory Palivos also served on the club's Board of Directors on behalf of the Palivos family of Las Vegas, Nevada, and Chicago, Illinois.
+On 22 June 2020, Bousis bought out the Palivos family's shares and again became the club's majority owner.
+On the same day, Angelo and Gregory Palivos resigned from the Board of Directors.